tejas17kuthe/SubsciptionAndPayment_REST_DJANGO/readme.md

 This page shows that the data which sent to payu money server is correct but due to the verification of the account it is not proceding forward.
-Once the payu money account documentation is verified then we can perform payments.
+Once the payu money account documentation verification is complete then we can perform payments.
 ```
 ![Review](/Images/payupaymentapi.png)

+### Other apis are dependent on the previous api's resutl as other api execute by acception `mihpayid`